Premiered on July 13-July 16 at 8:00PM EST

 In support of the fight against racism and inequality and in recognition of the unspeakable violence against Black communities, The Public Theater and the artists of RICHARD II dedicate this production to the Black Lives Matter Movement.
 There are a number of organizations and communities who support Black communities on the front lines.
 We encourage you to make a contribution to support their efforts.

-Each episode will run approximately 1 hour.
+Each episode runs approximately 1 hour.

 (Salisbury/Marshall).
 Broadway: Network.
 NYC: Macbeth (CSC), Hamlet (Waterwell).
 International tour: Aftermath (Arktype).
 Regional: Pericles (Guthrie, Folger), Arabian Nights (Arena, Berkeley Rep, Lookingglass), A Thousand Splendid Suns (World Premiere; ACT, Theatre of Calagary), Shakespeare in Love (Baltimore Center Stage, Cincinnati Playhouse), The Kite Runner (World Premiere; San Jose Rep, Arizona Theatre Company), Twelfth Night (Seattle Rep), Oregon Shakespeare Festival, Lake Take Shakespeare Festival, Colorado Shakespeare Festival.
 Film/TV: Joyful, "The Blacklist," "Smash," "Law & Order: CI."